cdominicatBI/APIDocPortal/docs/NotificationServiceUserGuide.md

 # Notification Service User Guide

-This overview explains how to use the [Organization Service API](reference/NotificationServiceAPI.yml) when configuring a deliverable.
+This overview explains how to use the [Organization Service API](reference/NotificationServiceAPI.yml) as part of an application.

 # What is the Organization Service?
 "Notification Service APIs facilitate communication from BrightInsight microservices\